• Skip to main content

 Where did cheerleading start?

 At the University of Minnesota on November 2, 1898, student Johnny Campbell took the field and led the Gopher student body in a cheer,” Rah, Rah, Rah?
 Ski-u-mah, HooRah!
 Varsity!
 Varsity!
-Varsity, Minn-e-So-Tah!
-Individuals to get the crowd revved up, frequently called “Yell Leaders,” began orchestrating cheers at other schools.
+Minn-e-So-Tah!
+Individuals who were frequently called “Yell Leaders” began orchestrating cheers at other schools.
 And, just like that, the sport of cheerleading was born.

 How dangerous is cheerleading?

 In a nutshell: very dangerous.
-A 2013 report found cheerleading as the cause of about 70% of direct catastrophic injuries to female athletes (from 1982 to 2009).
+A 2013 report found that cheerleading was the cause of about 70% of direct catastrophic injuries to female athletes (from 1982 to 2009).
 So, one sport accounted for 7 out of 10 direct catastrophic injuries to female athletes.

 How popular is cheerleading as a sport?

-An NFHS participation survey of high school athletes found cheerleading to be the ninth most popular sport among girls’ programs.
+An NFHS participation survey of high school athletes found that cheerleading was the ninth-most-popular sport among girls’ programs.
 Some 162,699 female students at 6,877 schools participated in competitive spirit squads.

 Overtime